ecs-hk/ebs-fushu/README.md

 ## Run

-Running application in normal mode:
+As an example, if `tag:snapshots` is set to `6` for an EC2 instance:
-* Snapshots greater than the number specified in EC2 instance tag will be pruned.
+* The seventh oldest (and any older) snapshots will be deleted.
-* New snapshots will be created for EC2 instances tagged appropriately.
+* A snapshot will be created for each attached volume.

 ```bash
 # Use _your_ AWS Owner ID